 “Robotic prostheses integrate biomechanics, mechanical, electrical, and software engineering, and no piece is off-the-shelf.
 To attempt to fit within the confines of the human form, and to match the bandwidth and power density of the human body, we must push the bounds of every discipline: computation, strength of materials, magnetic energy densities, sensors, biological interfaces, and so much more.”Matthew Carney, Postdoctoral Associate, MIT Media Lab Biomechatronics Group

-We’re immensely honored that this project — and our LCM300 load cell — is featured on a new USPS stamp.
+We’re immensely honored that this project — and our LCM300 load cell (prosthetic force sensor) — is featured on a new USPS stamp.
 The Postal Service has launched a new series of Forever stamps that celebrate innovation with a series that highlights the fields of computing, biomedicine, genome sequencing, robotics, and solar technology.
 The TF8 actuator and its bionic prosthesis were chosen to represent robotics.